braincore/ifft/README.md

 This is useful to ensure that projects are built on boot without having to wait for a file event.

+You can also use the `-q` flag to quit after the `-r` flag triggers have completed.
+This can be used to initiate a one-time build or clean without listening for changes afterwards.

 ## Features

 * Configure with a `toml` file.